ScottWorks/Data-Structures-In-JS/Algorithms/Algorithms.md

 ### Merge Sort

 Out of the three sorting algorithms discussed here Merge Sort is the most efficient with an average and worst case of O(nlog(n)) comparisons for n items.
-We can implement this technique following the steps below:
+We can implement this algorithm following the steps below:

 1. Divide the list into `n` subsets until each subset contains one element.
 2. Recursively merge subsets to produce a new sorted list a single list remains.

 #### Visualization

+Take an array of numbers " 6 5 3 1 8 7 2 4", and sort the array from lowest number to greatest number using merge sort.

 ![fig3](/Algorithms/images/fig3.gif)